NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/bcftools.md

 ```

 Lets try to find out what  Snippy is doing.
 We need to understand also to look at the unfiltered variant and find which VCF format was used, and gain information about the meaning of the fields.
+We need also to compare this file with the filtered variant file.

 ```bash
 cd data/snippy/mutant_R1_fastq